Tommybss/Calculate_Calling_Minuties/README.md

 Calc_Fence_Width_Length - This code will ask user to input Length and Width and deterimne the total length (assuming the corresponding length and width is the same).
 This will then determine the cost based in $.

+Calc_Check_Amount - This code will calulate the check amount upon user input